maras-archive/rsnake/README.md

+# rsnake
-# rsnake - an implementation of classic snake in rust
+## an implementation of classic snake in rust.

 This game was built using the [piston_window](https://github.com/PistonDevelopers/piston_window) window wrapper.